-You may be able to deduct job hunting expenses you have while you are temporarily unemployed as long as your new job is in the same field of work as your previous job.
-Holding odd jobs during the period of temporary unemployment does not disqualify you from deducting the job hunting expenses.
-For example, a plumber working temporarily as a pipe fitter until finding another plumbing job may deduct job hunting expenses.
-You also may be able to deduct work-related education courses or seminars if they meet certain requirements.
+You may be able to deduct work-related education courses or seminars if they meet certain requirements.
 Education typically meeting the requirements includes refresher courses, courses on current developments and vocational courses.
 However, education that qualifies you for a new trade or business or that helps you to meet the minimum education requirements of your present trade or business is not deductible.
 For example, an electrician cannot deduct the expenses of going to general contractor school to become a contractor.
+You may be able to claim an education credit for the non-deductible expenses.
 Additional expenses may be deductible if you are a self-employed tradesman filing Schedule C. Examples of some items you may be able to deduct include:

 - Business bad debts

 - Car and truck expenses when getting from one work site to another

 - Employee salaries or other forms of compensation such as bonuses or commissions